Shaaali/identity-apps/docs/guides/applications/integrate-confidential-client.md

 # Build login for confidential clients with OpenID Connect

-A confidential client is an application which can keep the client credentials in secure way.
+A confidential client is an application which can keep the client credentials securely.
 For example, <a href="/guides/applications/web-app">Web applications</a> is a confidential client where it can store the client secret in backend database, or some configuration store securely without exposing to third parties.

-By following this guide, you will be able to manually build OpenID Connect login to your application with Asgardeo using authorization code grant.
+By following this guide, you will be able to understand the OpenID connect login step by step and build on to your application.

 ## Prerequisite
 To get started, you need to have an application registered in Asgardeo.
 If you don't have an app registered, go to [Asgardeo console](https://console.asgardeo.io/) to <a href="/guides/applications/web-app/register-app/#register-app">register an application</a>.